Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Age-specific mortality rates in the United States, France, and Japan

 \section{Age-specific mortality rates in the United States, France, and Japan}

-The United States Mortality Database \citep{USMD23} documents a historical set of complete state-level life tables designed to foster research on geographic variations in mortality across the United States and to monitor trends in health inequalities.
-This data set currently includes complete and abridged life tables by sex for each of the US 9 Census Divisions, 4 Census Regions, 50 States, and the District of Columbia, for each year between 1959 and 2020, with mortality up to age 110.
-We examine age groupings ranging from 0 to 100 in single years of age, with the last age group including ages above 100.
+The United States Mortality Database documents a historical set of complete state-level life tables designed to foster research on geographic variations in mortality across the US and to monitor trends in health inequalities \citep{USMD23}.
+This data set currently includes complete and abridged life tables by sex for each of the nine US Census Divisions, four Census Regions, 50 States, and the District of Columbia, for each year between 1959 and 2020, with mortality up to age 110.
 To motivate the discussion, consider the first row of Figure~\ref{fig:1} showing annual age- and sex-specific $\log_{10}$ mortality rates for the US.

 The French Human Mortality Database \citep{Bonnet20} allows the general public to assess mortality data by region.
 We are interested in the dynamic changes in the mortality rates in France at the departmental level and, particularly, in the age-specific mortality rates in a single-year interval by sex.
-Inside Europe, France has 97 departments, of which two do not have any data from 1968 to 2021 with mortality data up to age 110.
+In Europe, France has 95 departments, with mortality data up to age 110.
 We examine age groupings ranging from 0 to 100 in single years of age, with the last age group including all ages above 100.
 These departments are Seine and Seine et Oise, which have been removed from our further analyses.
+We examine age groupings ranging from 0 to 100 in single years of age, with the last age group including ages above 100.
 The annual age-specific $\log_{10}$ mortality rates for the French females and males between 1968 and 2021 are shown in the second row of Figure~\ref{fig:1}.